narwhal-chat/narwhal-pod-microservice/README.md

 # narwhal-pod-microservice

-A microservice to create and query pods in Narwhal.
+A microservice to create and query pods in narwhal.

-Go [here](https://github.com/narwhal-chat/narwhal/blob/master/README.md) to view Narwhal documentation.
+Go [here](https://github.com/narwhal-chat/narwhal/blob/master/README.md) to view narwhal documentation.